 The O’Jays “I’ll Be Sweeter Tomorrow (Than I Was Today) ” (Bell, 1967)

 The Dapps “I’ll Be Sweeter Tomorrow (Than I Was Yesterday)” (King, 1968)

 Linda Jones “I’ll Be Sweeter Tomorrow” (Neptune, 1969)

-(Click title to listen to track)
+(Click titles to download or listen to each song.)

 -George / Snack Attack